elsanussi-s-mneina/DonationTracker/CSharpUsingDotNetCore/DonationTracker/ReadMe.md

 ## Troubleshooting tips

-## Problems running the DonationTracker.Mac from Visual Studio
-- Strangely, the template I used did not set the run configuration properly, for Mac OS.

-- Right-click on the DonationTracker.Mac project.
-- Select Options
-- Select Run
-- Select Configurations
-- Select Default
-- Set the Start Action to Start External Program
-- Change the textbox near "Start external program:" to DonationTracker.Mac.app/Contents/MacOS/DonationTracker.Mac

-The reason for this is that, files ending in ".app" in MacOS are really folders, teh executable is somewhere within that folder.

 ## Problems building DonationTracker.Wpf project.
 Note: if you are building all projects in Mac OS, you will get the following error: